mthudaa/har_reram/README.md

 # Human Activity Recognition using Neuromorphic X1 with Spiking Neural Network Algorithm

-The goal of this project is to create an integrated processing core that is specifically designed for biomedical applications, with a focus on using spiking neural network (SNN) algorithms to recognize human activity.
-The design of the architecture makes it fully compatible with the Neuromorphic X1 IP.
-The Caravel PicoRV interface sends processed classification outputs, while the MAX30102 sensor gets input directly.
+The objective of this project is to develop an integrated processing core optimized for biomedical signal analysis, focusing on human activity recognition using spiking neural network (SNN) algorithms.
+The architecture is designed to be fully compatible with the Neuromorphic X1 intellectual property (IP) core, enabling efficient in-memory computation for low-power edge processing.
+The system receives input directly from Photoplethysmography (PPG) and Inertial Measurement Unit (IMU) sensors, where the PPG provides physiological context such as pulse rate, stress level, and physical exertion, while the IMU captures motion dynamics and body kinematics.
+The processed classification results are transmitted through the Caravel PicoRV interface, allowing seamless integration with digital control and monitoring systems.

 ---